 The security of your personal data

-Unfortunately, the transmission of information via the internet or email is not completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your information transmitted through the Website or over email; any transmission is at your own risk.
+Unfortunately, the transmission of information via the Internet or email is not completely secure.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your information transmitted through the Website, Lisk Products or over email; any transmission is at your own risk.

 We will, from time to time, host links to and from the websites of our affiliates or third parties.
 If you follow a link to any of these websites, these websites will have their own privacy policies and we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any information to those websites.